raspberrypilearning/3D-scene/en/step_3.md

 --- task ---

-+ Take five minutes to think about **your** '3D scene' project.
+Take five minutes to think about **your** '3D scene' project.

-+ What mood do you want to create?
+What mood do you want to create?
 Will it be relaxing, energising, or funny?

 --- /task ---

 --- task ---

-What will your scenery look like?

 Imagine a stage in the theatre.
 Scenery tends to be made up of anything which in real-life does not move.
 For example, a mountainscape with pine trees, a street with houses, a forest with flowers, the moon with rocks, or a bedroom wall with furniture - whatever suits your project best.